CalsRanna/rsp/readme.md

 * `update(array $inputs, array $credentials)`
 * `destroy(array $credentials)`

 These four methods call methods provided by repository simply.
 So you can override it to satisfy your needs.
+And the type of returned value is like above listed in **Repository**.

 #### Presenter

-You can use `php artisan make:presenter ExamplePresenter` to create a presenter and its' interface, or you can create them manually if you want to.
+You can use `make:presenter` to create a presenter and its' interface, or you can create them manually if you want to.
 Remember that the presenter should extends `Cals\RSPArchitecture\Presenters\Implementations\Presenter` if you create it manually.

 The presenter is like below: